antoniapopeanga/Facial-Recognition-in-Cartoon/README.md

 To train shape-based face classifiers, we used frames from the cartoon.

 - **Positive samples**:
+  - Faces were manually cropped from training frames and grouped by shape
   - Faces were extracted with a 10px buffer and resized based on aspect ratio:
     - `rectangle_vertical`: (54, 66)
     - `square`: (54, 54)